Sophia Loren

 Sofia Costanza Brigida Villani Scicolone (/it/; born 20 September 1934), known professionally as Sophia Loren (/ləˈrɛn/ lə-REN, /it/), is an Italian actress, active in her native country and the United States.
 With a career spanning over 70 years, she is one of the last surviving major stars from the Golden Age of Hollywood cinema.

 Encouraged to enroll in acting lessons after entering a beauty pageant, Loren began her film career at age 16 in 1950.
 She appeared in several bit parts and minor roles in the early part of the decade, until her five-picture contract with Paramount in 1956 launched her international career.
 Her film appearances around this time include The Pride and the Passion, Houseboat, and It Started in Naples.
 During the 1950s, she starred in films as a sexually emancipated persona and was one of the best known sex symbols of the time.

 Loren's performance as Cesira in the film Two Women (1960), directed by Vittorio De Sica, won her the Academy Award for Best Actress, making her the first performer to ever win an Oscar for a non-English-language performance.
 She holds the record for having earned seven David di Donatello Awards for Best Actress: Two Women; Yesterday, Today and Tomorrow (1963); Marriage Italian Style (1964, for which she was nominated for a second Oscar); Sunflower (1970); The Voyage (1974); A Special Day (1977) and The Life Ahead (2020).
-She has won five special Golden Globes (including the Cecil B. DeMille Award), a BAFTA Award, a Laurel Award, a Grammy Award, the Volpi Cup for Best Actress at the Venice Film Festival and the Best Actress Award at the Cannes Film Festival.
+Loren has won five special Golden Globes (including the Cecil B. DeMille Award), a BAFTA Award, a Laurel Award, a Grammy Award, the Volpi Cup for Best Actress at the Venice Film Festival and the Best Actress Award at the Cannes Film Festival.
 In 1991, she received the Academy Honorary Award for lifetime achievements.
-In 1999, the American Film Institute named her one of the greatest stars of American film history.
+In 1999, the American Film Institute (AFI) named her one of the greatest stars of American film history; as of 2026, she is the last remaining living entrant from the AFI lists.
+She was appointed Knight of the Legion of Honour in France in July 1991, and Knight Grand Cross of the Order of Merit of the Italian Republic (OMRI) in June 1996.

 At the start of the 1980s, Loren chose to make rarer film appearances.
 Since then, she has appeared in films such as Prêt-à-porter (1994), Grumpier Old Men (1995), Nine (2009), and The Life Ahead (2020).
-Loren was appointed Knight of the Legion of Honour in France in July 1991, and Knight Grand Cross of the Order of Merit of the Italian Republic (OMRI) in June 1996.